Tree Campus USA

 - Service Learning Project

 An inventory was completed of UIC’s approximately 5,000 trees in the summer of 2011 using i-Tree, a program developed by the United States Forest Service. i-Tree calculates the benefits of trees, including carbon sequestration, pollutant removal and monetary value.
-During the fall of 2013, we are updated that data.
+The is updated yearly.
 The entire campus tree inventory and benefit data is available for UIC students and faculty to use.
+To see a map of all the trees on campus, click on the map below.

 The Campus Tree Advisory Committee meets 2-3 times per year to discuss tree-related management issues on campus.
 A campus tree care plan and program with expenditures has been developed to help guide the management of UIC’s campus forest into the future.